-1 ternatives to adversary initiatives for United 2 States allies and partners.
-3 (10) Conducting public diplomacy with regard 4 to United States international energy policy to 5 strengthen transparency and governance.
-6 (11) Performing such other duties as the Under 7 Secretary for Economic Affairs may from time to 8 time designate.
-9 (c) Annual Report.-Not later than one year after 10 the date of the enactment of this section, and annually 11 thereafter for three years, the Assistant Secretary for En- 12 ergy Security and Diplomacy shall submit to Congress a 13 report on the United States international energy strategy.
-14 SEC.
-516. BUREAU OF ENERGY SECURITY AND DIPLOMACY.
-15 (a) Establishment.-The Secretary shall establish 16 a Bureau of Energy Security and Diplomacy, which shall 17 perform such functions related to the formulation and im- 18 plementation of international energy, energy technology, 19 critical minerals, and relevant supply chain policies, as the 20 Under Secretary for Economic Affairs may prescribe.
-21 (b) Assistant Secretary.-The Assistant Sec- 22 retary for Energy Security and Diplomacy shall be the 23 head of the Bureau of Energy Security and Diplomacy.
+- ternatives to adversary initiatives for United - 2 States allies and partners. - 3 (10) Conducting public diplomacy with regard - 4 to United States international energy policy to - 5 strengthen transparency and governance. - 6 (11) Performing such other duties as the Under - 7 Secretary for Economic Affairs may from time to - 8 time designate. - 9 (c) ANNUAL REPORT.-Not later than one year after - 10 the date of the enactment of this section, and annually - 11 thereafter for three years, the Assistant Secretary for En- - 12 ergy Security and Diplomacy shall submit to Congress a - 13 report on the United States international energy strategy. - 14 SEC.
+516. BUREAU OF ENERGY SECURITY AND DIPLOMACY. - 15 (a) ESTABLISHMENT.-The Secretary shall establish - 16 a Bureau of Energy Security and Diplomacy, which shall - 17 perform such functions related to the formulation and im- - 18 plementation of international energy, energy technology, - 19 critical minerals, and relevant supply chain policies, as the - 20 Under Secretary for Economic Affairs may prescribe. - 21 (b) Assistant Secretary.-The Assistant Sec- - 22 retary for Energy Security and Diplomacy shall be the - 23 head of the Bureau of Energy Security and Diplomacy.

-26 SEC.
-517. AUTHORIZATION OF APPROPRIATIONS FOR EN-2 ERGY SECURITY AND DIPLOMACY.
-3 Of the funds authorized to be appropriated to the Under Secretary for Economic Affairs under section 503, 4 5 the Assistant Secretary for Energy Security and Diplomacy shall receive the funds necessary to fulfill Bureau 6 7 functions and the Assistant Secretary's responsibilities for fiscal years 2026 and 2027.
-8 9 SEC.
-518. ASSISTANT SECRETARY FOR SANCTIONS POLICY.
-10 (a) Establishment.-There is authorized to be in 11 the Department an Assistant Secretary for Sanctions Policy, who shall be responsible to the Under Secretary for 13 Economic Affairs for matters pertaining to the development of policies governing the imposition of sanctions, in consultation with the Under Secretary for International 15 Security Affairs and the Assistant Secretary for Arms Control and Nonproliferation as appropriate, and such 17 other related duties as the Secretary may from time to time designate.

-20 (b) Responsibilities.-In addition to the respon-

-- 21 sibilities described under subsection (a), the Assistant Sec- - 22 retary for Sanctions Policy shall maintain continuous ob- - 23 servation and coordination of all matters pertaining to the - 24 development and implementation of sanctions policies as - 25 part of United States diplomatic strategies in the conduct - 26 of foreign policy, including, as appropriate, the following:
+- 1 SEC.
+517. AUTHORIZATION OF APPROPRIATIONS FOR EN- - 2 ERGY SECURITY AND DIPLOMACY. - 3 Of the funds authorized to be appropriated to the - 4 Under Secretary for Economic Affairs under section 503, - 5 the Assistant Secretary for Energy Security and Diplo- - 6 macy shall receive the funds necessary to fulfill Bureau - 7 functions and the Assistant Secretary's responsibilities for - 8 fiscal years 2026 and 2027. - 9 SEC.
+518. ASSISTANT SECRETARY FOR SANCTIONS POLICY. - 10 (a) ESTABLISHMENT.-There is authorized to be in - 11 the Department an Assistant Secretary for Sanctions Pol- - 12 icy, who shall be responsible to the Under Secretary for - 13 Economic Affairs for matters pertaining to the develop- - 14 ment of policies governing the imposition of sanctions, in - 15 consultation with the Under Secretary for International - 16 Security Affairs and the Assistant Secretary for Arms - 17 Control and Nonproliferation as appropriate, and such - 18 other related duties as the Secretary may from time to - 19 time designate. - 20 (b) RESPONSIBILITIES.-In addition to the respon- - 21 sibilities described under subsection (a), the Assistant Sec- - 22 retary for Sanctions Policy shall maintain continuous ob- - 23 servation and coordination of all matters pertaining to the - 24 development and implementation of sanctions policies as - 25 part of United States diplomatic strategies in the conduct - 26 of foreign policy, including, as appropriate, the following: